-By pulling both RUN/SS pins below 1V, the LTC3728 is put into low current shutdown ( $I_Q = 20\mu A$ ).
-The RUN/SS pins can be driven directly from logic, as shown in Figure 7.
+By pulling both RUN/SS pins below 1V, the LTC3727 is put into low current shutdown ( $I_Q = 20\mu A$ ).
+The RUN/SS pins can be driven directly from logic as shown in Figure 7.
 Diode D1 in Figure 7 reduces the start delay but allows $C{SS}$ to ramp up slowly providing the soft-start function.
-Each RUN/SS pin has an internal 6V Zener clamp (see the Functional Diagram).
+Each RUN/SS pin has an internal 6V zener clamp (See Functional Diagram).

-Fault Conditions: Overcurrent Latchoff
+Fault Conditions: Overcurrent Latchoff (LTC3727 Only)